KaiMagnusMueller/kaimagnus.de/_posts/2020-08-20-destinations.md

     path: assets/img/destinations-system-design-process.jpg
     alt: "Wayfinding system design process according to literature"
     caption: "During our research phase we compared the design process how it is described in 'Wayshowing > Wayfinding' and 'The Wayfinding Handbook'." %}

+{% comment %}

+## Problems

+There are two types of projects for wayfinding designers.
+Either they are tasked to create signage for an existing building or a planned building.

+Currently, the work process of designers in the creation of guidance systems is strongly characterized by manual work.
+Signs are located on printed floor plans and the digital designs of signs have to be manually referenced using Post-It's, for example.
+Although the process can be made easier with digital tools, there is no solution for designers to get an overview of all sign locations and the designs of those signs together.
+Information sequences must also be created manually.
+In addition, all information and its references need to be kept up to date manually and continuously.
+{% endcomment %}

+{% comment %}
+For our research, we primarily worked with three books.
+"Wayshowing > Wayfinding" by Per Mollerup, serves as an easy and compact introduction to signaling.
+"The Wayfinding Handbook" by David Gibson describes the development process in more detail and "The Signage Design Manual" by Edo Smitshuijzen goes into great detail and gives a complete overview of the entire design process.

+When comparing the design process in all three sources, it becomes clear that the authors are largely in agreement.
+There are only minor differences, which gives them additional credibility.
+{% endcomment %}

 ## Circulation Patterns